cokeSchlumpf/openwhisk-chatbot-framework/docs/channels.md

     }
   ],
   response: {
-    statusCode: 200, // the HTTP response status code
+    statusCode: 200,
-    body: { }, // an optional response body which should be sent as HTTP response }
+    body: { },
   }
+}
 ```

 The input connector may return in three different ways:

 **Accepted (statusCode: 200):** Like in the example above, the connector detects the request as valid for its channel and returns the received messages and user ids.
+Also if `statusCode` is set to `200`, a `response` object is required.
+The `response` object must at least contain a `statusCode` which is sent as HTTP response to the original HTTP request.
+Optionally a `body` can be defined which is sent in the response body.

 **Accepted (statusCode: 204):** The connector detects the request as a valid request for its channel, but the request does not contain any messages.
 This may be required for verification calls, healthchecks, etc. In that case the `input` can be undefined or empty.
+Like for `statusCode` `200` a `response` object including a `statusCode` and an optional `body` needs to be returned.

 **Not applicable (statusCode: 422):** If the connector does not detect a valid request, it should return a statusCode of `422`.